 Your vote is important.
 Even if you plan to attend the special meeting, we urge you to mark, sign and date the enclosed proxy card and return it promptly.
 You will retain the option to revoke it at any time before the vote, or to vote your common units personally if you attend the special meeting.
-For the Listing Proposal to be approved, it must have the support of a majority of the common units voted at the special meeting.
-Although the class D units are eligible to vote for the Listing Proposal, they may vote only in the same proportion to the votes cast by the holders of common units.
-The class D unitholders have already unanimously approved the Listing Proposal.
-For the Special Unit Proposal to be approved, it must have the same proportion to the votes cast by the holders of the same proportion to the votes cast by the holders of common units.
-The holders of class D units and special units may vote in favor of the Special Unit Proposal in the same proportion to the votes cast by the holders of common units.
-The holders of the class D units and special units have already unanimously approved the Special Unit Proposal.
-For the Unit Plan Proposal to be approved, it must have the support of a majority of the common units and class D units, the only units entitled to vote for such proposal, voted at the special meeting.
+For the Listing Proposal to be approved, it must have the support of a majority of the votes cast by the holders of the common units and class D units, voting together as one class, at the special meeting.
+Although the class D units are eligible to vote for the Listing Proposal, pursuant to their terms they will automatically vote in the same proportion to the votes cast by the holders of common units with respect to the Listing Proposal.
+For the Special Unit Proposal to be approved, it must have the support of a majority of the votes cast by the holders of the common units and class D units, voting together as one class, and will also require the support of the majority of the votes cast by the holders of the special units, voting as a separate class, at the special meeting.
+Pursuant to their terms, the class D units and special units will automatically vote on the Special Unit Proposal in the same proportion to the votes cast by the holders of common units.
+For the Unit Plan Proposal to be approved, it must have the support of a majority of the votes cast by the holders of the common units and class D units, the only units entitled to vote for such proposal, voting together as one class at the special meeting.
+In each case, the total common units cast on the proposal must represent a majority of the common units entitled to vote on the proposal.